 Existing businesses in work areas are to be provided with adequate entrances for vehicular and pedestrian traffic during business hours.

+102-3.5 Overweight and Oversized Vehicles: Notify the Engineer who in turn must notify the State Permits Office, phone number (850) 410-5777, at least seven days in advance of implementing a Temporary Traffic Control Plan (TTCP) which will impact the flow of overweight and oversized vehicles.
+Provide location, type of restriction (height, width, or weight) and restriction time frames.
+Immediately notify the State Permits Office when the roadway is restored to normal use.

-102-4 Alternative Traffic Control Plan.
+102-4 Alternative Temporary Traffic Control Plan.

-The Contractor may propose an alternative traffic control plan (TCP) to the plan presented in the Contract Documents.
-The Contractor’s Engineer of Record must sign and seal the alternative plan and submit to the Engineer.
-Prepare the TCP in conformance with and in the form outlined in the current version of the FDOT Design Manual.
-Indicate in the plan a TCP foreach phase of activities.
-Take responsibility for identifying and assessing any potential impacts to a utility that may be caused by the alternate TCP proposed by the Contractor, and notify the Department in writing of any such potential impacts to utilities.
+The Contractor may propose an alternative Temporary Traffic Control Plan (TTCP) to the plan presented in the Contract Documents.
+The Contractor’s Engineer of Record must sign and seal the alternative TTCP and submit to the Engineer.
+Prepare the alternative TTCP in conformance with and in the form outlined in the current version of the FDOT Design Manual.
+Provide a TTCP foreach phase of activities.
+Take responsibility for identifying and assessing any potential impacts to a utility that may be caused by the alternate TTCP proposed by the Contractor, and notify the Department in writing of any such potential impacts to utilities.

-For projects with nighttime lane closure restrictions where paving is expected to extend into the winter months, the Contractor may propose an alternative TCP allowing for daytime lane closures for friction course paving.
-The alternative TCP must be a lane closure analysis based on actual traffic counts and prepared in accordance with the FDOT Design Manual.
+For projects with nighttime lane closure restrictions where paving is expected to extend into the winter months, the Contractor may propose an alternative TTCP allowing for daytime lane closures for friction course paving.
+The alternative TTCP must be a lane closure analysis based on actual traffic counts and prepared in accordance with the FDOT Design Manual.

-Engineer’s approval of the alternate TCP does not relieve the Contractor of sole responsibility for all utility impacts, costs, delays or damages, whether direct or indirect, resulting from Contractor initiated changes in the design or construction activities from those in the original Contract Specifications, Design Plans (including TCPs) or other Contract Documents and which effect a change in utility work different from that shown in the Utility Plans, joint project agreements or utility relocation schedules.
+The Engineer’s approval of the alternate TTCP does not relieve the Contractor of sole responsibility for all utility impacts, costs, delays or damages, whether direct or indirect, resulting from Contractor initiated changes in the design or construction activities from those in the original Contract Documents and which effect a change in utility work different from that shown in the Utility Plans, joint project agreements or utility relocation schedules.

-The Department reserves the right to reject any alternative TCP.
-Obtain the Engineer’s written approval before beginning work using an alternate TCP.
-The Engineer’s written approval is required for all modifications to the TCP.
-The Engineer will only allow changes to the TCP in an emergency without the proper documentation.
+The Department reserves the right to reject any alternative TTCP.
+Obtain the Engineer’s written approval before beginning work using an alternative TTCP.
+The Engineer’s written approval is required for all modifications to the alternative TTCP.
+The Engineer will only allow changes to the TTCP in an emergency without the proper documentation.

 The Contractor may propose to extend lane closure times up to one hour in advance of the lane closure start times shown in the Plans for the following conditions: